John C. Downen

 Connect:

-John is committed to helping communities increase opportunities for their residents to thrive in an increasingly competitive economy.
-Prior to joining Camoin Associates in 2022, John spent 15 years at the Kem C. Gardner Policy Institute, a university-based public policy institute in Utah.
-There he worked with a variety of private- and public-sector clients to provide objective data and analysis.
-John conducted economic and fiscal impact analyses of major tax increment financing (TIF) incentive offers, evaluated the performance of the state’s strategic industry clusters, researched the supply of and demand for skilled labor in Utah, and created an Economic Opportunity Assessment Tool to rank municipalities’ suitability and need for investment.
-He also conducted studies of the state’s defense and energy industries, contributed to an analysis of the economic and fiscal implications of transferring over 30 million acres of federal land to state ownership, and performed extensive spatial analysis in support of a HUD Fair Housing Equity Assessment.
+Prior to joining Camoin Associates, John spent 15 years at a university-based public policy institute, providing relevant research to inform public- and private-sector decisions.
+He conducted economic and fiscal impact analyses of major tax increment financing (TIF) incentive offers, evaluated the performance of strategic industry clusters, developed a list of recommended Opportunity Zones, and created an Economic Opportunity Assessment Tool to rank municipalities’ suitability and need for investment.
+He has also conducted industry studies, contributed to an analysis of the economic and fiscal implications of transferring over 30 million acres of federal land to state ownership, and performed extensive spatial analysis in support of HUD Fair Housing Equity Assessments.

 John holds a master’s degree in economics from Tulane University and a bachelor’s degree in English literature and physics from Georgetown University.